kpalm2/SHP-1i-predictive-model/README.md

    The normalized bulk RNA data frame is filtered for plaque subtype-defining genes (No. = 5,000) and genes that were differentially expressed after the in-vitro drug experiment (FDR < 0.1).
 Additionally, genes with low counts (count <= 10) are excluded.

 4. **Create after in-silico treatment data frame**:
-   The in-silico treatment data frame is created by multiplying the expression values from the 'Before Treatment DataFrame' with the corresponding gene 'FoldChange' values from the in-vitro drug experiment table.
+   The in-silico treatment data frame is created by multiplying the expression values from the 'Before Treatment DataFrame' with the corresponding gene ‘FoldChange’ values from the in-vitro drug experiment table.

 ## RF model building and performance evaluation (script 2)

 5. **Initialize RF Prediction model loop**:
    The RF model is trained and tested using the 'Before Treatment DataFrame' (See Figure 2).
 Model performance is evaluated using the Area Under the Curve (AUC), and the predicted plaque subtype is calculated by feeding the trained RF model with the 'After In-Silico Treatment DataFrame.'
-To overcome overfitting, the RF prediction model is performed 1,000 times, with each iteration utilizing a different subset of the patient population created using `createDataPartition(y=..., p=0.80, times = 1000, list = TRUE)`.
+To overcome overfitting, the RF prediction model is performed 1,000 times, with each iteration utilizing a different subset of the patient population created using createDataPartition(y=..., p=0.80, times = 1000, list = TRUE).
 This results in a final output that represents the average prediction over 1,000 separate models.

 Figure 2: Zoomed-in overview of model building and performance evaluation
 ![Var model building and QC-5](https://github.com/user-attachments/assets/b393c3b8-ef53-4794-8484-aece84a58182)

 ## Model results & visualization (script 3)
-6. Differences in the proportion of plaque subtype before and after in-silico treatment were assessed using Chi-sqaured test, with p-value<0.05 concidered signifciant.
-Differences between simplified grouping "more vulnerable" or "less vulnerable" plaques were determined using McNemar's chi-squared test, with p-value<0.05 concidered signficant.
+6. Differences in the proportion of plaque subtype before and after in-silico treatment were assessed using Chi-squared test, with p-value<0.05 considered significant.
+Differences between aggregated grouping "more vulnerable" or "less vulnerable" plaques were determined using McNemar's chi-squared test, with p-value<0.05 considered significant.
 Model results were visualized in an alluvial plot using ggalluvial() R function.

-Formulas used to calculate Odds ratios and corresponding upper and lower CIs: a= No. less vulnerable plaques after in-silico treatment b= No. more vulnerable plaques  after in-silico treatment
+Formulas used to calculate Odds ratios and corresponding upper and lower CIs: a= No. shifted less vulnerable plaques after in-silico treatment
+   b= No. shifted more vulnerable plaques after in-silico treatment

    $$
    \text{Odds Ratio} = \frac{a}{b}